Farming in the Post - W.W.II Romania

 Other two stamps of the Five Year Plan set of 1952 are also quite interesting.
 The red 3 Lei value show an armed soldier and is labeled: "The army of the R.P.R.
 (Romanian Popular Republic) defends our peaceful work."
 One can ask what has it to do with a Five year plan, but if you have read below about the collectivization, you will understand the real role of the army.
 On the dark green 30 Lei stamp one can read: "In the 5 years there will be afforested 32 times more than in 1940."
 Normally one could expect that equal periods of time are taken in a comparison, because only one year could be not representative enough.

 On April 27, 1959 the post issued a set of 8 values, commemorating Ten Years of collective farming (Sc.
 1269 - 1277.)
-The set is uninteresting, but some stamps display interesting labels, like Breed Fowls of Good Race, The Collective Farm "The Way to Abundance", More Milk, etc. One can understand also from this impulses that the collective farms continued to miserably perforrm in Romania, like in all other countries that applied the same system The most of production during those years actually came not from them but from the small individual parcels near its houses, that the peasantry could freely work.
+The set is uninteresting, but some stamps display interesting labels, like Breed Fowls of Good Race, The Collective Farm "The Way to Abundance", More Milk, etc. One can understand also from this slogans that the collective farms continued to miserably perform in Romania, like in all other countries that applied the same system The most of production during those years actually came not from them but from the small individual parcels near farmers houses, that the peasantry could freely work during their spare time.

-The last stamps on the farming's collectivization, that celebrates the 25 years since it was fully imposed, was issued in 1987, Sc.
+The last stamp on the farming's collectivization, that celebrates the 25 years since it was fully imposed, was issued in 1987, Sc.
 3436 (above, in the middle).

 (*) From a speech of the then leader of the Romanian communists shortly before the end of the collectivization of agriculture (source: The Tismaneanu Report).